adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 categories: js
 ---

+> Samsung shits out a different-sized black rectangle every 30 seconds.

+Brad Frost is right.
+Samsung does do this.
+Lots of devices and browser vendors do this.

-So everyone has already accepted Progressive Enhancement as a good approach to developing client-side web UIs.
-But Progressive Enhancement is not Unobtrusive Javascript!
-Nor is it making sure the site works when Javascript is turned off (although it is a part of it).
+And so it follows that Progressive Enhancement is a good idea.
+But Progressive Enhancement is not Unobtrusive Javascript, nor is it handling the Javascript off scenario (although that is part of it).

+But let's reign this back a step for a moment.

-Everyone knows that when it comes to HTML, the browser degrades an unknown element gracefully with no added effort.
-Take the `video` element for example.
-It just doesn't show the video, and allows you to nest fallback HTML e.g. an image which all browsers can use.
+Everyone knows that when it comes to HTML, the browser degrades gracefully with little to no developer intervention &mdash; take the `video` element for example.
+It just doesn't show the video, and allows you to nest an image as a fallback.
+Lovely.

-Likewise, CSS has a similar behaviour &mdash; it just doesn't render the style.
+Similarly, CSS has a similar mechanism &mdash; it just doesn't render the style.

 **No harm, no foul.**

 Then along comes our friend, Javascript.

-You then write an application that uses an API &mdash; one that is provided by the browser.
+You write some code that uses some method provided to you by the browser.
+And then you run the code in a browser that doesn't support this method.

-What happens when your application tries to execute an API that a *particular* browser doesn't support?

 **Boom.
-Javascript error.**

-I am not just talking about cutting edge APIs.
-I am talking about `addEventListener` in IE6-IE8 inclusive, or *any* API for that matter.
+Error.**

+This isn't just with new APIs but older ones too.
+Any browser that is missing a particular method will break and sometimes break fatally.

 *"But as long as the site works without Javascript we are fine, that's progressive enhancement."*